pyDataVis/pyDataVis/docs/pyDataVis.md

 ## Reading spectra in JCAMP-DX format

-pyDataVis can automatically decode and plot the files containing infrared spectra and mass spectra in [JCAMP-DX format](http://www.jcamp-dx.org/protocols.html).
-This format is used in [NIST Chemistry WebBook](https://webbook.nist.gov/chemistry/) database. pyDataVis also recognizes the Raman data file from the [RRUFF](https://rruff.info/) database.
+pyDataVis can automatically decode and plot the files containing IR, mass or NMR spectra in [JCAMP-DX format](http://www.jcamp-dx.org/protocols.html).
+This format is used for example in [NIST Chemistry WebBook](https://webbook.nist.gov/chemistry/) or [ChemSpider](http://www.chemspider.com/) databases. pyDataVis also recognizes the Raman data file format from the [RRUFF](https://rruff.info/) database.

 ## Append